 People older than age 65 years with pneumonia may show signs of confusion or reduced mental awareness.

 It is also possible for the skin, lips and nail beds to become dusky or bluish.
 This is a sign that the lungs are unable to deliver enough oxygen to the body.
 If this occurs it is vital to seek medical assistance straight away.

 If pneumonia is suspected it is important to seek medical attention promptly so that an accurate diagnosis can be made and appropriate treatment given.

 The doctor will take a medical history and will conduct a physical examination.
 During the examination the doctor will listen to the chest with a stethoscope.
 Coarse breathing, crackling sounds, wheezing and reduced breath sounds in a particular part of the lungs can indicate pneumonia.

-In order to confirm the diagnosis a chest x-ray is usually taken.
-The x-ray will show the area of the lung affected by the pneumonia.
+A chest x-ray is usually taken to confirm the diagnosis; it will show the areas of the lung affected by the pneumonia.
 Blood tests may also be taken and a sample of the sputum may be sent to the laboratory for testing.

 Pneumonia is usually treated with antibiotics, even if viral pneumonia is suspected as there may be a degree of bacterial infection as well.
 The type of antibiotic used and the way it is given will be determined by the severity and cause of the pneumonia.